Skip to content

 How to get the GUI Running on Startup#

-I found the easiest thing is to use RPis Autostart.
+The easiest thing is to use RPis Autostart.
 Create a .desktop file with sudo nano /etc/xdg/autostart/cocktail.desktop and the launcher.sh in your /home/pi folder:

 [Desktop Entry]